 HKEY_CURRENT_USER\Software\Policies

 Step 8.
-Name the newly created REG_DWORD as
+Name the newly created REG_DWORD DefaultImagesSetting.

 Once you complete the above steps, close the Chrome browser and open it again.
-You will find that no webpage is able to load or display the images.
-Instead, a broken image icon will appear along with alt text (alternative text, if added) for all the pictures in the web pages opened by you.
+It will appear that the images cannot be loaded or displayed when you open a webpage.
+You will see a broken image icon alongside alt text (alternative text, if any) for all images in the web pages you open.

-How to Stop Webpages from Showing Images in Google Chrome in Windows 11 or 10 using Chrome’s Settings?
+How to Stop Webpages from Showing Images in Google Chrome on Windows 11 or 10 using Chrome’s Settings?

-To stop or prevent webpages from displaying images in Google Chrome in Windows 11 or 10, use these steps:-
+To stop or prevent webpages from displaying images in Google Chrome on Windows 11 or 10, use these steps:-

 Step 1.
 Open the Google Chrome browser.